czim/laravel-cms-models/documentation/FormFieldDisplayStrategies/AttachmentStaplerFile.md

          // Accept attribute input value
          'accept' => 'image/*',

+         // Validation rules for the image upload 'validation' => [
+            'mimetypes:application/json',
+         ],

          // Disable AJAX uploading even if the upload module is loaded.
          'no_ajax' => true,